TheJelmega/prog-lang/design/README.md

 <tuple-variant-body> := '(' <type> { ',' <type> }* [ ',' ] ')'
 ```

-Each ADT enum constists out of at minimum a discriminant, but may inn addition also contain a set of fields that are associated with each variant.
+Each ADT enum constists out of at minimum a discriminant, but may in addition also contain a set of fields that are associated with each variant.

 Variants with fields can be presented as either a regular structure or a tuple structure, and is called the variant's 'payload'.
-This payload is effectively a struct or enum struct, where it's body is defined after the name of the variant.
+This payload is effectively a struct or tuple struct, where it's body is defined after the name of the variant.
 For more info about the payloads, see the [Struct item](#75-structs-).

-> _Note_: field may not have their own visibility defined
+> _Note_: Enum fields may not have their own visibility defined.

 #### Discriminant